-If the value of the property stolen is $100,000 or more, then the offense will be classified as a Grand Theft in the First Degree, which is a First Degree Felony punishable by a maximum sentence of 30 years in Florida State Prison, and a fine of up to $10,000.00.
+Suppose the value of the property stolen is $100,000 or more.
+In that case, the offense will be classified as a Grand Theft in the First Degree, a First Degree Felony punishable by a maximum sentence of 30 years in Florida State Prison, and a fine of up to $10,000.00.

 Grand Theft in the Second Degree:

-If the value of the property stolen is more than $20,000 but less than $100,000.00, then the offense will be classified as a Grand Theft in the Second Degree, which is a Second Degree Felony punishable by a maximum sentence of 15 years in Florida State Prison, and a fine of up to $10,000.00.
+Suppose the value of the property stolen is more than $20,000 but less than $100,000.00.
+In that case, the offense will be classified as a Grand Theft in the Second Degree, a Second Degree Felony punishable by a maximum sentence of 15 years in Florida State Prison, and a fine of up to $10,000.00.

 Grand Theft in the Third Degree:

-If the value of the property stolen is more than $300 but less than $20,000.00, then the offense will be classified as a Grand Theft in the Third Degree, which is a Third Degree Felony punishable by a maximum sentence of 5 years in Florida State Prison and a $5,000.00 fine.
+Suppose the value of the property stolen is more than $750 but less than $20,000.00.
+In that case, the offense will be classified as a Grand Theft in the Third Degree, a Third Degree Felony punishable by a maximum sentence of 5 years in Florida State Prison and a $5,000.00 fine.

-Even if the value of the property is less than $300, the offense may still be a third-degree felony if the stolen item is a gun, rifle, firearm, stop sign or other property listed below.
+Even if the property’s value is less than $750, the offense may still be a third-degree felony if the stolen item is a gun, rifle, firearm, stop sign, or other property listed below.

 Petit Theft in the First Degree:

-If the value of the property stolen is more than $100 but less than $300, then the offense will be classified as a Petit Theft in the First Degree punishable by 12 months in the county jail and a $1,000.00 fine.
+If the property’s value is more than $100 but less than $750, then the offense will be classified as a Petit Theft in the First Degree punishable by 12 months in the county jail and a $1,000.00 fine.

 Petit Theft in the Second Degree:

-If the value of the property stolen is less $100.00, then the person may be charged with Petit Theft in the Second Degree, which is punishable by sixty (60) days in the county jail and a $500.00 fine.
+If the property’s value is less than $100.00, then the person may be charged with Petit Theft in the Second Degree, which is punishable by sixty (60) days in the county jail and a $500.00 fine.

 Obtaining Property for a Worthless Check